New York City ethnic enclaves: Vietnamese

 There is a community of Vietnamese at the Bowery in an area unofficially known as "Little Saigon".
 The area is overshadowed by neighboring Chinatown in that it is relatively indistinguishable.
 The area, however, is marked by an abundance of Vietnamese restaurants.
+There is also another growing Vietnamese enclave in Flushing, Queens.

 European

 Many European ethnic groups have formed enclaves in New York.
-These include Albanian, Croatian, German, Scandinavian, Hungarian, Greek, Irish, Italian, Polish, Russian, Serbian and Ukrainian.
+These include Albanian, Croatian, German, Scandinavian, Hungarian, Greek, Irish, Italian, Polish, Romanian, Russian, Serbian and Ukrainian.
 There are British and French expatriate communities in New York City.

 Albanian

 Albanians first immigrated to the United States from Southern Italy and Greece in the 1920s.
 Later, in the 1990s, after the fall of communism in Eastern Europe, many Albanians flocked to the United States.
 Two neighborhoods that became Albanian are Belmont and Pelham Parkway.

 In April 2012, it was reported by the New York Times that 9,500 people in the Bronx identify themselves as Albanian.
 Many live near Pelham Parkway and Allerton Ave in the Bronx.
+Recent census data estimates from 2020 indicate that 40,000 Albanians live in New York City across all five boroughs, with some estimates being higher by Albanian-American associations.

-Bulgarians
+Bulgarian

 Bulgarians had settled in the city around 1900 along avenues B and C at Third and Fourth streets on the Lower East Side.